janveverka/MitHgg/PhotonTree/README.txt

     class and ecapsulate those there while keeping the unique bits (mva weights value, etc.)
   * Add more thorough tests of all 3 MVA's to CombinedMvaReaderTest
-  * Use common jet selector throughout.
+  * Use common jet selector throughout the PhotonTreeWriter
   * Write MvaCategoryReaderTest.
-  * Factor out ctor params of the MvaCategoryReader and its bases into separate class holding the configuration data.
+  * Factor out ctor params of the MvaCategoryReader and its bases into separate classes holding the configuration data with the same inheritance structure as the readers.
   * Move MitHgg/Synchronization/scripts on CVS to
     HiggsAnalysis/HggSynchroniztion/scripts on git.

 To-Done List
 ------------
+  * 30.11.
+11:12 - DumpMvaCategories: Added new preselection for the dijet-tag
+                   related vars, aligned ele* and cos(theta*) defaults with Globe, changed cos(theta*) to |cos(theta*)|
+  * 30.11.
+10:30 - DumpMvaCategories: Removed preselection, removed trailing
+                   tab on each line, set undifend muon variables to -999
+  * 29.11.
+14:00 - Updated photon pt and diphoton MVA cuts in and new conventions for the ttH and VH lep in MvaCategoryReader
   * 29.11.
 13:00 - Set cos theta*  to -999 in the dump if not VH had,
                    similarly for dijetMVA and combiMVA if not VBF
   * 29.11.
 12:00 - Implemented the VBF selection in the MvaCategoryReader
   * 29.11.
 02:00 - Added more plots to the comparison script, produced new comparisons to the first Globe dump with the inclusive/dijet cats a la Josh